pthom/cleantype/README.md

 # cleantype : readable C++ type introspection - Compiler Decipherer

 `cleantype`is a small header only library which offer *readable* type names, with a *consistent naming scheme accross compilers*, at *run-time* and *compile-time*.
-It can also output the *signature of lambda* functions, and the result type of any auto function (range-v3 anyone?).
+It can also output the *signature of lambda* functions, and the result type of any auto function.

 The included tool `ct_compiler_decipher` simplifies the template noise in your compiler output : just ` "|" (pipe)` your build tool to it.